ThomasBurleson/angularjs-Quizzler/README.md

 *  `tools`: directory contains a CoffeeScript webserver that allows developers to easily run and debug `Quizzler`
 *  `docs`: directory contains the initial challenge requirements (PDF) and mockups.

 ---

-### Working In-Progress

-NOTE: Launching of Jasmine unit tests and execution of Karma should be considered in-complete and are currently **in-progress**!

----